telerik/teststudio-docs/docs/features/azure-dev-ops-mapper/azure-results-sync.md

 **Telerik.TestStudio.AzureResultsSync.exe** is a CLI tool that converts Test Studio test results to Azure DevOps test results and uploads these as a new Azure DevOps run.

-# How to use the tool
+# How to Use the Tool

 1. Run a Test Studio test list and specify where to output the results.